umeakampcenter/ukcweb/README.md

 ### CMS forms

-The navigation in the CMS can be changed here: `routes\twill.php`
+The routes in the CMS can be changed here: `routes\twill.php`

+The CMS navbar/menu can be changed here: `app\Providers\AppServiceProvider.php`

 The forms for editing a page type are defined in the Twill controllers here: `app\Http\Controllers\Twill`